Rameesa-Ajaz/Online-Shopping-System../README.md

 # Online-Shopping-System..
-Create an event management system to help organizations plan and manage events, including conferences, workshops, and seminars.
-Implement classes for events, attendees, venues, and schedules.
-Utilize concepts such as constructors, member functions, access modifiers, and inheritance.
+Create an online shopping system where users can browse products, add them to cart, and place orders.
+Implement classes for products, users, shopping cart, and orders.
+Use concepts such as classes & objects, member functions, access modifiers, and constructors.